sst/guide/_chapters/translations.md

 ---

-A big thanks to our contributors for helping make Serverless Stack more accessible!
+A big thanks to our contributors for helping make SST more accessible!

 - [Bernardo Bugmann](https://github.com/bernardobugmann)
 - [Sebastian Gutierrez](https://github.com/pepas24)